Vitamin C – The Antioxidant Superhero

 A water soluble yet highly stable form of Vitamin C, Sodium Ascorbyl Phosphate is also not pH dependent.
 This makes it gentle and beneficial even for sensitive skin.

 Sodium Ascorbyl Phosphate provides all of the benefits Vitamin C is known for but studies have shown a substantial improvement on subjects with acne when using this ingredient.
 If you are looking for a Vitamin C product and acne is your concern, this ingredient is what you will want to lean towards.
-A powerhouse Vitamin C Serum for Acne Prone Skin is Roccoco's Clarifying C Serum.
+A powerhouse Vitamin C Serum for both acne prone skin and aging skin is Mikura's Oligo C Antioxidant Peptide Serum.

 4. Magnesium Ascorbyl PhosphateMagnesium Ascorbyl Phosphate